New Hampshire

 Right to Access

-You can confirm whether a business (called a "controller" under the law) is processing your personal data.
-If it is, you can request access to that data.
-The only exception is if disclosing the data would reveal trade secrets.
+You can confirm whether a controller is processing your personal data.
+If it is, you can request a copy of that data.
+The only exception is when disclosing the data would reveal the controller's trade secrets.

 Right to Correct

-If a business holds inaccurate personal data about you, you have the right to request corrections.
+If a controller holds inaccurate personal data about you, you can request that it correct the information.

 Right to Delete

-You can ask a business to delete the personal data it has collected about you or obtained from other sources.
+You can request that a controller delete the personal data it has collected about you, including data obtained from third-party sources.

 Right to Data Portability

-You can request a copy of your personal data in a portable and, to the extent technically feasible, readily usable format.
-This allows you to transfer your data to another service.
+You can request a copy of your personal data in a portable and, to the extent technically feasible, readily usable format so that you can transfer it to another service.

 Right to Opt Out